Australia Decides 2022: Getting to know Paulini

 Who is Paulini?

-Born in Suva, the capital city of Fiji, and hailing from Sydney, New South Wales, Paulini was born on 15 October 1982.
+Paulini was born in Suva, the capital city of Fiji, on 15 October 1982.
+She now lives in Sydney, New South Wales.
 Her family moved to Australia when she was just 4-years-old.

 Paulini has had a stellar career as a singer, songwriter and actress.
 She performed from a young age, learning to sing within her musical family.
 Her talent didn't got unnoticed performing in music quests, and shows which led her to appear on the second season of Channel 9's 'StarStruck' back in 2001, which she ended up winning.